guiweber/config/webserv/readme.md

 ## Prerequisites
 - Install Fedora Server (the NetInstall iso provides the option)
-- Configure port forwarding in your internet router and through VirtualBox
+- Configure port forwarding (22, 80, 443) in your internet router and through VirtualBox.

 ## Run config bash file
 - Make sure the guest additions CD is inserted into virtual box
+- Connect to the server on port 22 with SSH
 - Run the following commands as su:
  ```bash
  wget https://goo.gl/LCs85o -O cfg.sh && bash cfg.sh | tee cfg.log